aye-ron98/UserGuide/docs/pages/setup.md

 Sometimes throughout the course of your project files of folders become redundant or no longer needed.
 Follow the steps below to delete a file / folder!

-1. Under the _explorer_ tab right click the file / folder you wish to delete.
+1. Right click the file / folder you wish to delete under the _explorer_ tab.
 A menu will appear.

-2. In the new menu select **delete**.
+2. Select **delete** in the new menu.
 The file / folder is now deleted!
 <br>
 <img src="../images/setup3.jpg" alt="VS Code side bar" style="display: block;margin-left: auto;margin-right: auto;width:30%;max-width:500px">